slack-samples/deno-welcome-bot/README.md

 Once running, click the
 [previously created Shortcut URL](#create-a-link-trigger) associated with the `(dev)` version of your app.
-This should start the included sample Workflow.
+This should start the Message Setup Workflow.

 To stop running locally, press `<CTRL> + C` to end the process.

 ## Testing

-For an example of how to test a function, see `functions/sample_function_test.ts`.
 Test filenames should be suffixed with `_test`.
 Run all tests with `deno test`:

 ```zsh
 $ deno test